 If you don’t have a trusted friend or family who will let your cat hang with them for a day or two, temporarily boarding them in a well run cattery is another great option.
 Boarding can be stressful for cats, but it may ultimately be safer and less stressful than moving with cats at home.
 The actual move itself will involve a lot of noise and your cats probably won’t like all the commotion if they’re in another room.
 That would be much more stressful than staying somewhere safe and cozy overnight!

-Minimizing Stress with Closed-Door Policy
+Minimizing Stress With A Closed-Door Policy

 On moving day if you are unable to or choose not to have your cats go on a mini-vacation, confine your cats to their designated safe haven with the door closed.
 This greatly reduces the chance of an accidental escape and reduces (but doesn’t eliminate) exposure to loud noises and unfamiliar people.
 Posting a sign on the door indicating it’s a cat room may help remind people to not open the door unless absolutely necessary.